Samsung/tizen-docs/docs/platform/developing/cloning.md

-# Cloning Tizen Source Files
+# Clone Tizen source files

 You can clone Tizen source files over SSH or HTTPS.